jackdewinter/pymarkdown/issues.md

   - test_html_blocks_extra_06a
 - same as these, but with an extra level of list or block

+if time 270, 271, 237, 238
+- with enough space
+- with not enough space
+- with list item
+- start with blank
+- list starts after bq starts
+- varying spaces between bqs

 ## Priority 3 - Like To Solve in next 3 m

 - [mypy?](https://mypy.readthedocs.io/en/stable/getting_started.html)